 2. Savour a customised meal

-Have fun with your food at Table Manners, a casual-chic establishment that allows you to build-your-own-meal to suit your exact specifications.
-Inspired by the chap chye (mixed economy rice) stalls at hawker centres, where customers get to pick and choose from a wide variety of dishes, the proprietors have applied this concept to their European inspired menu.
-Choose dishes from an array of cuisines, including Italian, French, Cajun and American to create your perfect platter.
-Be sure to leave some space for their coffee, which is from local roasters Papa Palheta.
+Have fun with your food at Table Manners, a casual-chic establishment that allows you to build your own meal to your exact specifications.
+Inspired by the chap chye png (mixed economy rice) stalls at hawker centres, where customers get to choose from a wide variety of dishes, the proprietors have applied this concept to their European-inspired menu.
+Choose dishes from an array of cuisines, including Italian, French and American to create your perfect platter.
+Be sure to leave some space for the coffee, which is from local roasters Papa Palheta.

 3. Escape the madding crowd